Securing more objective news sources for our students

 b) Create a lesson within your Art, Drama, Literature, History or PSE class which will similarly help us to reflect on these dangers.

-The quote by Alec Peterson at the start of this article recognizes that there are times when me must act.
+The quote by Alec Peterson at the start of this article recognises that there are times when me must act.
 ‘While we may start by having opportunities to think, to write and to reflect, educators across the globe have a duty to help us take the necessary steps which will lead to a better and more peaceful world.
 We must therefore initiate conversations connected with the misuse, manipulation, and control of our modern media.

 This issue should be the keynote topic for educational conferences once COVID restrictions have ended.